joycewamocho/alx-low_level_programming/0x09-static_libraries/README.md

+#creatin of static library
-file libmy.a acts as static library
+Create the static library libmy.a